Associate professor in Social work

 In 2011 and 2012 I worked on "The Commission fo a Socially Sustainable Malmö" with research on strategies and policies aiming at reduction of child poverty.
 I have served as an expert in a Govermental Inquiry (SOU) as well as being a board member for the Swedish Agency for Youth and Civil Society.

 I supervised Jayeon Lindellee, PhD graduation 2018 with the dissertation "Beyond retrenchment.
 Multi-pillarization of Swedish unemployment benefit provision".
-I am the editor for the coming Jubilee book from School of Social Work.
+I was editor for the Jubilee book from School of Social Work that was published in 2022.
 I am also engaged in the research network AKTIV collaborating with the surrounding society on issues related to social policy, social benefits and labour market.
 I also held a position in the civil society founded commission NYSTA developing strategies relating to innovation, education and research during 2020-2021.

-I'm Chairman for Save the Children District Malmö and has been engaged as a volunteer in the Majblomman foundation and Stadsmissionens food provision and shelter for homeless citizens.
+I'm also Vice Chairman for Save the Children District Malmö and has been engaged as a volunteer in the Majblomman foundation for poor children and Stadsmissionens food provision and shelter for homeless citizens.